alzwded/JakVM/NOTES.JakVM2.md

     DEC AX              ; decrement it
     PUS AX              ; push it again
-    INC AX              ; re-increment it to get the original value MOV BX, @sHello     ; in order to compare it to the start of sHello DEC AX, BX          ; which we do here
+    INC AX              ; re-increment it to get the original value MVI BX, @sHello     ; in order to compare it to the start of sHello DEC AX, BX          ; which we do here
-    JZ end:             ; break out of loop if end
+    JZI end:            ; break out of loop if end

     LDI BX, SP, 2       ; load the second value from the stack LOD BX, BX          ; it's a pointer, so dereference the pointer